 Frequently Asked Questions

-A. At the beginning of the year, students and their parents are introduced to many aspects of school life through New Student Orientation.
-Students work closely with an advisor to make the transition to High School.
-Advisors may be seen as a mentor, motivator, confidant, and holder of resources.
-All new students are assigned to a "supervised prep" - a designated work period for students - in which a teacher and a senior serve as resources to help new students adjust to the academic expectations of the school.
+At the beginning of the year, new students and their families are introduced to many aspects of school life through New Student Orientation.
+Then, all new students are assigned to a "supervised prep," or a designated work period for students, in which a teacher and a senior student serve as resources to help new students adjust to the academic expectations of the school.

-A. The time that students spend on homework varies depending on the rate at which a student works and the courses that a student is taking.
+The time students spend on homework varies, depending on the rate at which they works and the courses they are taking.
 However, students are expected to read, write, practice, and study on a regular basis.
-Most classes require approximately thirty minutes of homework per day, with Advanced Placement courses asking for more preparation and study time.
+Most classes require approximately 30 minutes of homework per day, with Advanced Placement courses asking for more preparation and study time.

-A. The vast majority of Canterbury classes are at an honors or advanced level, so the norm is to work at an accelerated level.
-Canterbury offers Advanced Placement in all disciplines as well as other challenging courses such as Multivariable Calculus and Organic Chemistry.
+The vast majority of Canterbury classes are honors or advanced level classes, so the norm is to work at an accelerated level.
+Canterbury offers Advanced Placement in all disciplines, as well as other challenging courses such as Multivariable Calculus and Organic Chemistry.
 Additionally, Independent Study Projects permit students to explore a topic of interest in depth.